Skip to content

 Jimmy was posted overseas in May 1916.
 He would soon establish himself as a battlefield leader, mirroring his footballing heroics and leadership abilities.
 He reached Corporal soon after he reached France but took an elbow wound later in 1916.

 1917.
 The Second Battle of Arras.
-Jimmy’s exploits during this chaotic and costly campaign resulted in his winning the Military Medal for bravery.
-The citation detailing how Jimmy won this honour is unfortunately lost, but he was promoted to Sergeant soon after.
+Jimmy’s exploits during this chaotic and costly campaign resulted in a Military Medal for bravery.
+The citation describing his deeds is unfortunately lost, but he was promoted to Sergeant soon after.

 Unfortunately, the gallant Scot would not survive the war.
 Caught amid the blood, mud and wire of the Third Battle of Ypres at Passchendaele, a bullet struck Jimmy in the thigh.
 He managed to find shelter in a shell crater and was given medical assistance, but his regiment was forced to move on.